 - If you plan to eat refrigerated or frozen meat, poultry, fish or eggs while it is still at safe temperatures, it’s important that each item is thoroughly cooked to the proper temperature to assure that any foodborne bacteria that may be present is destroyed.
 However, if at any point the food was above 40°F for two hours or more—discard it.

-You'll need to determine the safety of your food.
+Once power is restored, you'll need to determine the safety of your food.
 Here's how:

 - If an appliance thermometer was kept in the freezer, check the temperature when the power comes back on.
 If the freezer thermometer reads 40°F or below, the food is safe and may be refrozen.